SimretAbebe/PRODIGY_WD_01/README.md

 => Responsive Landing Page :
-This project is a responsive landing page designed as part of my task at Prodjuy Info Tech.
+This project is a responsive landing page designed as part of my task at Prodigy Info Tech.
 It features a fixed navigation bar, interactive hover effects, and a dynamic scroll effect.

 => Key Features :
 Fixed Navigation Bar: The navigation bar remains at the top of the page as the user scrolls.